OSHA & Extension Cords in Construction

 When a cord is too long, the voltage drop can be enough to damage the equipment.
 The larger the size of the wire, the longer the cord can be without causing a voltage drop that could damage tools and equipment.
 Grounding paths must be kept intact to keep you safe.

-A typical extension cord grounding system has four components:
+An extension cord grounding system has:

 • A third wire in the cord, called a ground wire.